 Farkwar is a free position reporting service written by me.
 While sailing across the Pacific with my family in 2012, I noted that, while cruisers are phenomenally social as a group, the tools we use are not.
 The popular position reporting tools did not allow me to easily embed a map on my blog, or export my waypoints for future use.
 And what about Facebook & Twitter?
 Should I really have to post each and every link myself to let my non-sailor friends know where I am?

 So in 2014, while at a programming camp in Queensland Australia, I decided to do something about it.
 I wrote the first version of farkwar.com that weekend, and within a few weeks, a couple of other boats picked it up and started using it.
-Now, a year later, farkwar.com is 100 boats strong with thousands of waypoints.
+Now, two years later, farkwar.com is hundreds of boats strong with tens of thousands of waypoints.

 Submit Waypoints any way you like.
 Farkwar currently accepts new waypoints from a simple web interface, delorme inReach, Iridium Go! or email.
 If you use email, we automatically parse the Airmail position footer, so you don't have to fiddle with the formats.